armbian/build/documentation/geek-faq.md

     ./compile.sh BRANCH=next BOARD=cubietruck KERNEL_ONLY=yes PROGRESS_DISPLAY=plain RELEASE=jessie

+Note: Option `BUILD_ALL` cannot be set to "yes" via command line parameter.

 ## User provided patches
 You can add your own patches outside build script.
 Place your patches inside appropriate directory, for kernel or u-boot.
-There are no limitations except all patches must have ending **.patch**.
-User patches directory structure mirrors directory structure of "lib/patch".
+There are no limitations except all patches must have file name extension `.patch`.
+User patches directory structure mirrors directory structure of `lib/patch`.
 Look for the hint at the beginning of patching process to select proper directory for patches.
 Example:

     [ o.k. ] Started patching process for [ kernel sunxi-dev 4.4.0-rc6 ]
     [ o.k. ] Looking for user patches in [ userpatches/kernel/sunxi-dev ]

-Patch with same file name in "userpatches" directory tree substitutes one in "lib/patch".
-To _replace_ a patch provided by Armbian maintainers, copy it from "lib/patch" to corresponding directory in "userpatches" and edit it to your needs.
-To _disable_ a patch, create empty file in corresponding directory in "userpatches".
+Patch with same file name in `userpatches` directory tree substitutes one in `lib/patch`.
+To _replace_ a patch provided by Armbian maintainers, copy it from `lib/patch` to corresponding directory in `userpatches` and edit it to your needs.
+To _disable_ a patch, create empty file in corresponding directory in `userpatches`.

 ## User provided kernel config
-If file **"userpatches/linux-KERNELFAMILY-KERNELBRANCH.config"** exists, it will be used instead of default one from "lib/config".
+If file `userpatches/linux-$KERNELFAMILY-$KERNELBRANCH.config` exists, it will be used instead of default one from `lib/config`.
 Look for the hint at the beginning of kernel compilation process to select proper config file name.
 Example:

     [ o.k. ] Compiling dev kernel [ @host ]
     [ o.k. ] Using kernel config file [ lib/config/linux-sunxi-dev.config ]

 ## User provided image customization script
-You can run custom commands to customize created image.
+You can run additional commands to customize created image.
 Edit file:

     userpatches/customize-image.sh

-and place your custom code here.
+and place your code here.
 You may test values of variables noted in the file to use different commands for different configurations.
 Those commands will be executed in a process of building just before closing image.

 # What is behind the build process?

 Build process summary:
 - creates development environment on the top of X86/AMD64 Ubuntu 14.04 LTS,
 - downloads proven sources, applies patches and uses tested configurations,
 - cross-compiles universal boot loader (u-boot), kernel and other tools and drivers,